 The required internship course (BA B497) is 3 credit hours and counts toward the student's 120 credit hour degree requirement.
 Students must have a cumulative Loyola GPA of at least 2.0 to enroll in an internship.
 Credit earned through an internship may not be applied to the university or college's residence requirement.
-Internships are coordinated through the Business Portfolio Program office and must be approved by the Director of the Business Portfolio Program.
+Internships are coordinated through the Business Portfolio Program office and must be approved by the Associate Director of the Business Portfolio Program.

 The Business Portfolio Program is a required series of eight, sequential, non-credit courses focusing on students’ career and professional development.
 Portfolio grades are assigned on a Pass / Fail basis.
 The grading policy for Portfolio courses outlined below is administered and enforced through the Dean’s office.

 - To earn a passing grade, a student must complete all course requirements stipulated in the syllabus posted every semester to Black Board.
 Students who have not completed all assignments as stipulated on the syllabus will receive an F for the semester.
 No Incompletes (grade of I) are given for Portfolio courses.